This article originally appeared in Brandingmag

 Brandingmag: You recently stated, “Brands will need to think beyond creating experiences they want people to adhere to and start thinking about creating behaviors they want people to adopt.”
 Fascinating concept.
 Can you please elaborate and give a few tangible steps on how brands can create behaviors people want to adopt?

-Leesa Wytock: It’s about examining the psychological behaviors of people and understanding what it takes to create a compelling experience.
+Leesa Wytock: It’s about examining the psychological behaviors of people and understanding what it takes to create a compelling brand experience.
 A brand experience is about changing behaviors and influencing actions.
 When it comes to experiences, less is more.
 Instead of being everywhere all the time, brands that start thinking about behaviors they want people to adopt will be more targeted, useful, and streamlined, Consequently, they may have less interaction with their customers, but potentially, more powerful interactions.

 An example of this is the Starbucks app.
 Not only do they support your behavior (whatever your beverage choice) and remain aware that their customers go to them in an almost blind state (i.e., visiting the same location daily, ordering the same drink), Starbucks builds their system around simplifying and automating their customers’ needs.
 You’re not going to forgo your coffee if you forgot your wallet because you have the app on your smartphone.